-We already know how to generate a strong password in Linux.
-We posted a brief guide about that few weeks ago.
-Now, how do we know if the generated password is strong?
-Good question, isn’t it?
-Indeed!
+We already posted a brief guide about – how to generate a strong password in Linux a few weeks ago.
+Now, we are going to find out if the generated password is really strong or not.
 This brief guide has the answer for you.
-Before going further, here is my suggestion to all those who wants to keep your system safe.
+In this short tutorial, we will see how to check the password complexity in Linux from commandline.
+Before going further, here is few tips to all those who wants to keep your system safe.

 - Never ever use the same password for different Email accounts, ssh/ftp/sftp logins.
 If a hacker managed to crack your password, he literally have access to all accounts.
 So, generate and use different unique password to each account.

 - A good password should be combination of letters, numbers, special characters.